Trovemaster/exocross/docs/source/keywords.rst

 * `Vald`: a single keyword trigering the conversion to the VALD format with log10(gf) factors using the astronomical convention for the statistical weight.
-   To convert to the Astrophysical convention of the degeneracy factors, use `g_factor`.
+   To convert to the Astrophysical convention of the degeneracy factors, use `gf_factor`.
 For example, for water the convertion factor is 0.25.
    This will modify both gf and the g-factor.

 ::

-    g_factor 0.25
+    gf_factor 0.25

 * `GF`: computer gf-factors.
-See the note about the g_factor in `Vald` to convert to the astrophyical convention.
+See the note about the gf_factor in `Vald` to convert to the astrophyical convention.

+* `gf_factor`: a keyword to convert gf and g-factors to the Astrophysical convention of the degeneracy.
+For example for water it should 0.25 (see note for Vald).